codeforamerica/form-flow/README.md

 ### Number

 Number inputs are used to gather numbers from users.
-The number input makes use of `type="number"` which will cause mobile devices to display the number pad when entering values into the input.
+The number input makes use of `inputmode="numeric"` which will cause mobile devices to display the number pad when entering values into the input.
 The number input is useful for gathering numbers that don't already have a specific input type, such as the phone, money, date or SSN inputs.

+Number inputs have an optional `title` parameter, which when passed will set the `title` attribute on the input
+The text given for the title will be displayed as a tooltip when the user hovers over the input as well as in client-side HTML based validation errors.
+The default title if one is not passed will be `Please make sure you are entering a positive, whole number or decimal value with 2 decimal places.`

+Number inputs also have an optional `pattern` parameter which represents a regex pattern that must be met for the input to be valid.
+The default regex pattern is `^\d*(\.\d{0,2})?$` which allows for any positive number with up to 2 decimal places.
+A different pattern can be passed if you wish to change this default behavior.
+If you change the `pattern` make sure you also change the `title` to represent your new pattern.

 Number inputs have an optional `placeholder` parameter.

-A convenience live template for date's is provided through `cfa:inputNumber`.
+A convenience live template for numbers is provided through `cfa:inputNumber`.

 ### Social Security Number